Update: State of Volunteering in New Zealand Report 2020

-Volunteering New Zealand is surveying volunteers and volunteer involving organisations to get feedback on the state of volunteering in New Zealand.
+Thank you to everyone who has completed our Volunteer Survey and Organisational Survey.
+These surveys have now closed.
+Volunteering New Zealand was surveying volunteers and volunteer involving organisations to get feedback on the state of volunteering in New Zealand.
 We will publish a report on our findings in 2020.
-Your feedback is important to us.
-Please complete our surveys now.
+If you have any questions about these surveys, please contact firstname.lastname@example.org.

 State of Volunteering in New Zealand Report 2017